 Related: What to Do in Early Pregnancy

-Depending on the practice and your medical history, your provider may want to confirm the pregnancy, draw blood, and run some labs early.
+Depending on the practice and your medical history, your provider may confirm the pregnancy, order bloodwork, or recommend other early testing.

-Always contact your doctor if you have any unusual or concerning symptoms.
+Always contact your healthcare provider if you have any unusual or concerning symptoms.
 While light-headedness, vomiting, and vaginal bleeding can be normal early pregnancy signs, your doctor may want to rule out other concerns if these symptoms are severe.
-They may also be able to make recommendations for techniques or medications to help you manage these symptoms.
+They may also be able to recommend techniques or medications to help you manage these symptoms.13,14

-Speculating about early pregnancy signs can be exciting, but the most reliable indicator of pregnancy is a positive test.
+Speculating about early pregnancy signs can be exciting, but the most reliable way to know whether you are pregnant is to take a pregnancy test.
 If you are experiencing early symptoms and suspect you may be pregnant, it may be time to take an at-home pregnancy test.

 While many early pregnancy symptoms are uncomfortable, they often peak during the first trimester before easing as pregnancy progresses.
-These changes are a normal part of your body adjusting and supporting your growing baby.
+Many of these changes are part of your body adjusting to pregnancy, but contact your healthcare provider whenever a symptom feels severe, unusual, or concerning.